 - Robin in One Piece to some degree.
 Although she doesn't balk at partying and laughing with her crewmates, she's the only member of the Straw Hat crew that never gets Super-Deformed and is never targetted by a gag.
 The manga finally submitted her to the odd cartoony moment, though less out of fully breaking the taboo and more because the series was such a Long Runner that there had to be an exception in there eventually.

 - Meta Knight in Kirby: Right Back at Ya! to an an extent.
-Though he does have moments as The Comically Serious he usually stays out of the lighthearted scenes in Papupu Village, only appearing when required to battle a threat to the village.
+Though he does have moments as The Comically Serious he usually stays out of the lighthearted scenes in Papupu Village (known as Cappy Town in the 4Kids dub), only appearing when required to battle a threat to the village.

 - Kai of the Beyblade anime series (being The Stoic Anti-Hero of the team) rarely took part in comedic moments, usually acting as a bemused audience or leaving to do his own thing.
 Rei/Ray, though more jovial, usually only had a handful of cartoony moments per series as well.